Wyk951117/object-detection/report.md

 3. look to check the various conditions of DAC dataset since there are different categories of people represented.
 4. modify the code of train.py
 5. anyway to try bigger dataset

+##Date: 10/22/2018

+#try:
+1. hada net
+2. how many classes?
+3. cluster anchor boxes
+4. dynamic optimization
+5. get the DAC dataset

+##Date: 10/30/2018

+#observation:
+1. why is training loss larger than validation loss from the beginning?